 Step 4.
-Map out overarching content calendar campaigns and strategies
+Map out overarching marketing content calendar campaigns and strategies

 Step 5.
-Determine the content types you will need and create a content calendar
+Determine the content types you will need and create a marketing content calendar

 Now that you know what your overarching campaigns will be, the time has arrived to plot out your exact forms of content.
 Each campaign should take into account your predetermined buyer personas and their individual buyer’s journeys.

 Consider the different types of content that will likely be involved in the marketing content calendar campaigns.
 You will likely want to use combinations of content such as: